AWS Case Study: National Taiwan University

 Chen-Mou adds, “When using Amazon EC2 as a metric, the parallelizability of the algorithm or the parallelization of the implementation is explicitly taken into account, as opposed to being assumed or unspecified.
 The Amazon EC2 metric is thus practical and easy to use.”

-The group now uses Hadoop Streaming in their architecture, and runs their programs with Amazon Elastic MapReduce and Cluster GPU Instances for Amazon EC2.
+The group now uses Hadoop Streaming in their architecture, and runs their programs with Amazon Elastic MapReduce (Amazon EMR) and Cluster GPU Instances for Amazon EC2.

 Since switching to AWS, the group indicates that the machine maintenance costs have been reduced, and they have experienced more stable and scalable computational power.
 The group’s favorite component of AWS is Amazon CloudWatch, which it uses to watch computer utilities while also improving their program.

-Looking into the future, says Chen-Mou, “We want to increase our GPU Cluster quote and solve a higher dimension SVP.
+Looking into the future, Chen-Mou says, “We want to increase our GPU Cluster quote and solve a higher dimension SVP.
 We are also considering renting an AWS machine for setting up an SVN server.”

 To find out more about how AWS can help you store and process big data, visit our Big Data details page: http://aws.amazon.com/big-data/.